Marker Logo

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.

 Location.
 35° 55.411′ N, 86° 52.184′ W. Marker is in Franklin, Tennessee, in Williamson County.
-Marker is on 4th Avenue South, on the right when traveling south.
+It is on 4th Avenue South, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 136 4th Ave S, Franklin TN 37064, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Dan German Hospital (within shouting distance of this marker); The Pyle Clinic (about 300 feet away, measured in a direct line); 403-405 Main Street (about 400 feet away); Methodist Church (about 500 feet away); 430 Main Street (about 500 feet away); The Franklin Riot of 1867 (about 500 feet away); Courthouse (about 500 feet away); U.S. Colored Troops (USCT) (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Dan German Hospital (within shouting distance of this marker); The Pyle Clinic (about 300 feet away, measured in a direct line); 403-405 Main Street (about 400 feet away); Methodist Church (about 500 feet away); 430 Main Street (about 500 feet away); The Franklin Riot of 1867 (about 500 feet away); Courthouse (about 500 feet away); U.S. Colored Troops (USCT) (about 500 feet away).
 Touch for a list and map of all markers in Franklin.

 Paid Advertisement